jonathanhuml/ladys/README.md

   spike-count datasets.
 - `ladys.models.kalman`: dense Kalman filter baseline adapted from the CASSM filtering code, exposed with per-trial rate predictions for benchmark metrics.
+- `ladys.models.langevin_flow`: sequential VAE adapter for LangevinFlow with a GRU encoder, Langevin latent position/velocity dynamics, a locally coupled oscillator potential, and a one-layer Transformer rate decoder.
+The LaDyS NLB path trains a direct held-in plus held-out readout and scores the held-out slice.
 - `ladys.models.mint`: inference-only Mesh of Idealized Neural Trajectories decoder.
 MINT builds a trajectory library once, then decodes by Poisson likelihood recursion and interpolation; Lorenz defaults to spike-derived